Reminimalism/MaterialsLiveWallpaper/README.md

   <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/>
 </a>

+The F-Droid version gets the more recent updates.

 # Custom Materials

 See [Custom Materials](https://github.com/Reminimalism/MaterialsLiveWallpaperCustomMaterials) for samples and instructions on making your own custom materials.